 There are also organisations who will have access to your data due to the services they provide to Express Solicitors Limited such as IT support companies, email and phone service providers and external auditors.
 While we may not actively share your specific data with these firms we will ensure that when providing access to any data systems, the security of that data is considered and protected at all times.

-Sharing your data outside the European Union
+Sharing your data outside the European economic area

-In the event that a transfer of your data outside of the EU is required, we will check whether the country or international organisation has been deemed as adequate for the transfer of data by the European Commission (EC).
+In the event that a transfer of your data outside of the EEA is required, we will check whether the country or international organisation has been deemed as adequate for the transfer of data by the European Commission (EC).
 The finding of adequacy means that the recipient of the data is governed by a data protection framework offering adequate protection of your personal data.